curl/everything-curl/curl-comm.md

 culture and what's considered good practice.

-The mailing lists and the bug tracker have changed hosting providers a few times and there are reasons to suspect it might happen again in a future.
-It is just things that happen to a project that lives for a long time.
+The mailing lists and the bug tracker have changed hosting providers a few times and there are reasons to suspect it might happen again in the future.
+It is just the kind of thing that happens to a project that lives for a long time.

 A few users also hang out on IRC in the #curl channel on freenode.